 §1.
 Lambert Playfair, Bibliography of the Barbary States: Part I: Tripoli and the Cyrenaica (London, 1889).

-Actually the first such bibliography to appear, this work clearly contributes to the European race to colonize the lands that later became Libya.
+The first such bibliography to appear, this work contributes to the European race to colonize the lands that later became Libya.
 Listed 579 books and articles in chronological order from Herodotus (!) to 1889, with an appendix describing 62 manuscripts obtained by the British Consulate in Tripoli.
-[PDF] [Another PDF]
+[PDF] [PDF]

 §2.
 Federico Minutilli, Bibliografia della Libia (Turin, 1903).